Transfer Credit and WQB Designations

 - Transfer credit received for International Baccalaureate or Advanced Placement programming may be eligible for Q and B designations, but not W designation.

-Students with transferable courses from BC colleges should refer to the online BC Transfer Guide to determine if a given course has already been assessed for WQB designation.
-Students with courses that do not transfer as assigned credit and are not granted WQB designations in the BC Transfer Guide, or students with courses from other BC universities or institutions outside of BC and Canada, may request the Curriculum Office to review such courses for WQB designation (see below for evaluation procedure).
+NOTE: Students with transferable courses from BC colleges should refer to the online BC Transfer Guide to determine if a given course has already been assessed for WQB designation.
+Students with courses that do not transfer as assigned credit and are not granted WQB designations in the BC Transfer Guide, or students with courses from other BC universities or institutions outside of BC and Canada, may make a request through the Transfer Credit Coordinator (firstname.lastname@example.org) or the ISS Exchange Credit Team (email@example.com).
+Requests will be reviewed by the admissions and curriculum offices, and the University Curriculum Office will contact the student to inform them once a decision has been made (see below for evaluation procedure).

 Q and B designations